Templates · Net Worth

 Assets

-Everything you own that has monetary value.
+Everything you own that is worth money.

 Liabilities